Generic Name: irinotecan (EYE ri noe TEE kan)

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Do not receive a "live" vaccine while using irinotecan, and avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), oral polio, typhoid, chickenpox (varicella), BCG (Bacillus Calmette and Guérin), and nasal flu vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Irinotecan may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.